Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 • Single-band GPS, not multi-band

-When this beats the Venu Sq Light Gold (#2 Entry): when you want longer battery and lower price, plus dedicated GPS running tracking.
-When the Venu Sq wins: when lifestyle styling and the smaller rectangular case matter more.
+When this beats the Venu Sq (#2 Entry): when you want a longer battery, a lower price, and a real running watch instead of a lifestyle smartwatch.
+When the Venu Sq wins: when lifestyle styling and AMOLED-adjacent looks matter more than battery and training depth.

 Check price on Amazon ↗ Affiliate link